Gchethankumar/Experiment--05-Implementation-of-flipflops-using-verilog/README.md

 # Experiment--05-Implementation-of-flipflops-using-verilog
 ### AIM:
-To implement all the flipflops using verilog and validating their functionality using their functional tables
+To implement all the flipflops using verilog and validating their functionality using their functional tables.
 ### HARDWARE REQUIRED:
-PC, Cyclone II , USB flasher
+PC, Cyclone II , USB flasher.
 ### SOFTWARE REQUIRED:
-Quartus prime
+Quartus prime.
 ### THEORY
 SR Flip-Flop
 SR flip-flop operates with only positive clock transitions or negative clock transitions.
 Whereas, SR latch operates with enable signal.
 The circuit diagram of SR flip-flop is shown in the following figure.